StrangeRanger/bash-style-guide/content/bashism.md

 ### Benefits of `[[ ... ]]`

-- **Enhanced Features**: Supports advanced operations like regex matching and string comparison.
-- **Increased Safety**: Eliminates word splitting on variables containing spaces, preventing errors such as unintentional command execution or misinterpreted conditions.
-- **Greater Flexibility**: Provides a more readable and manageable syntax, particularly in scripts with intricate conditional logic.
+- **Regex Support**: Enables direct regex matching within conditional expressions, eliminating the need for external tools like `grep`.
+- **String Comparison**: Offers a more consistent and readable syntax for string comparisons, enhancing script clarity.
+- **Compound Conditions**: Allows combining multiple conditions within a single `[[ ... ]]` block, simplifying complex logic.
+- **Safety**: Prevents word splitting and globbing on variables, reducing the risk of unexpected behavior or security vulnerabilities.

-## Sequence Iteration (CONTINUE FROM HERE)
+## Sequence Iteration

-Iterating over sequences is a common task in Bash scripting, allowing you to process elements in a range or list.
+Iterating over sequences is a common task in Bash, allowing you to process elements in a range or list.
 Bash provides built-in mechanisms for sequence iteration, such as brace expansion and C-style `for` loops.

 /// admonition | Guidelines
-    type: tip
+    type: info

-- **Prefer Builtins**: Use brace expansion (`{start..end}`) for fixed ranges and the C-style `for` loop for variable limits to iterate over sequences.
+- **Bash Built-ins**: Use brace expansion (`{start..end}`) for fixed ranges and the C-style `for` loop for variable limits to iterate over sequences.
 - **Avoid Using `seq`:** Avoid using `seq` for sequence iteration due to its external nature.

 ///

 /// details | Examples
+    type: example
 //// tab | A Fixed Range

 _Using `seq`_